The observed impact of galaxy halo gas on fast radio bursts: References

 In the following, we consider the expected DM excess for our sample of FRB sightlines that intercept nearby galaxy halos.
 We first consider each galaxy in isolation, and derive the expected DM accrued for each intercept under two models for the radial number-density distribution of baryons in halos, $n(r)$: \begin{itemize} \item The fiducial modified Navarro-Frenk-White (mNFW) profile described in\cite{prochaska-zheng-2019}. \item A `beta' model\cite{jf84,mb15}

-where $n_{0}$ is a normalization constant, $r_{c}$ is a core radius that we fix to 1\% of the virial radius, and $\beta$ is an index that we set to 0.5 for consistency with observations of galaxy and galaxy-cluster halos\cite{bregman-2018}. \end{itemize} In all cases, we fix $f_{\rm gas}=1$, and approximately derive the halo masses by scaling the approximate Milky Way halo mass\cite{watkins19} of $1.3\times10^{12}M_{\odot}$ by the ratio between the absolute $B$-band magnitudes of the GWGC galaxies and the Milky Way $B$-band magnitude of $-20.8$\cite{kkh+04}.
+where $n_{0}$ is a normalization constant, $r_{c}$ is a core radius that we fix to 1\% of the virial radius, and $\beta$ is an index that we set to 0.5 for consistency with observations of galaxy and galaxy-cluster halos\cite{bregman-2018}. \end{itemize} We fix $f_{\rm gas}=1$, and approximately derive the halo masses by scaling the approximate Milky Way halo mass\cite{watkins19} of $1.3\times10^{12}M_{\odot}$ by the ratio between the absolute $B$-band magnitudes of the GWGC galaxies and the Milky Way $B$-band magnitude of $-20.8$\cite{kkh+04}.
 We account for the primordial helium fraction in deriving the DM for each intercept.

-The distribution of expected DM excesses for the fiducial sample of 24 FRB / nearby-galaxy intercepts for $b_{\perp}<250$\,kpc is shown in Extended Data Figure 1.
-We find mean excess DMs for the mNFW and beta models of 34.7\,pc\,cm$^{-3}$ and 38.7\,pc\,cm$^{-3}$ respectively, well below the measured value of $200\pm100$\,pc\,cm$^{-3}$.
+The distribution of expected DM excesses for the fiducial sample of 26 FRB / nearby-galaxy intercepts for $b_{\perp}<200$\,kpc is shown in Extended Data Figure 2.
+We find mean excess DMs for the mNFW and beta models of 34.7\,pc\,cm$^{-3}$ and 38.7\,pc\,cm$^{-3}$ respectively, well below the measured 95\% confidence lower bound of 90\,pc\,cm$^{-3}$.
 This analysis also demonstrates how the distribution of excesses is sensitive to the chosen radial density profile.
 More centrally concentrated profiles like the mNFW model result in distributions with longer tails.
 Consistent with previous works that derive the expected DM excesses for typical galaxy-halo intercepts\cite{ravi-2019, prochaska-zheng-2019}, we conclude that gas within individual galaxy halos is insufficient to explain the observed excess in the FRB / nearby-galaxy sample.
-Although this analysis is approximate by factors of a few due to uncertainties in the halo mass determination, this conclusions are robust because of our conservative assumption of $f_{\rm gas}=1$, and because the uncertainty in the CHIME/FRB source positions will only tend to bias the adopted impact parameters towards larger values compared with the true impact parameters.
+Although this analysis is approximate by factors of a few due to uncertainties in the halo mass determination, the conclusions are robust because of our conservative assumption of $f_{\rm gas}=1$, and because of the downward bias discussed above.

-To illustrate how this problem may be solved, we next consider the expected excess DM accrued by FRBs intersecting halos of different masses.
-Using the same models for $n(r)$ as above, we simulate 100 samples of 24 random intercepts with $b_{\perp}<250$\,kpc for local ($z=0$) halos of different masses.
-We assume a uniform spatial distribution of FRBs.
-The resulting mean DM excesses for halo masses $10^{12}M_{\odot}\leq M_{h}\leq10^{13.5}M_{\odot}$ are shown in Extended Data Figure 2.
-Consistency between the simulated and measure DM excesses is only achieved for $M_{h}\gtrsim10^{12.75}M_{\odot}$, which is approximately four times larger than the Milky Way halo mass.
-Again, consistent with previous results\cite{prochaska-zheng-2019}, this analysis makes it clear that membership of the intercepted galaxies in even modest galaxy groups can explain the observed DM excess.